rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrades.md

 Similarly, if you are upgrading your EKS cluster itself, you may want to preserve the older cluster rather than doing an in-place upgrade.
 While EKS provides managed kubernetes upgrades, by doing a blue/green upgrade you can fail back if the new kubernetes version is incompatible with the Kubeflow version.

-In order to perform a blue/green upgrade, you should use RDS and S3 for the database and artifact storage.
+In order to perform a blue/green upgrade, you should use RDS and S3 for the database and artifact storage, and EFS for volume storage.
 That decouples these storage layers from the kubernetes cluster and the Kubeflow components running in the cluster.
 You can also choose to use a clone of the storage layers for the new deployment, in case temporarily using a new version of Kubeflow introduces any incompatible changes in the database.

 ## High level scenarios and steps